OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

       # !!!
 Be sure to point DocumentRoot to 'public'!
       DocumentRoot /usr/lib/one/sunstone/public
       <Directory /usr/lib/one/sunstone/public>
-         # Only is possible to access to this dir using a valid ticket
+         # It is only possible to access this dir using a valid ticket
          AuthType GSSAPI
          AuthName "EXAMPLE.COM login"
          GssapiCredStore keytab:/etc/http.keytab